How to use water therapy for weight loss?

 Traditional walking: 135 calories / Walking in water: 264 calories

 Traditional jogging 240: calories / Jogging in water: 340 calories

 Enrolling in a Water Aerobics program is another way to take advantage of everything water has to offer.
-These classes are designed to help you burn fat and lose weight, increase your strength and flexibility, and improve your cardiovascular performance.
+There are classes specifically designed to help you burn fat and lose weight, increase your strength and flexibility, and improve your cardiovascular performance.
 But, you can also do aerobic exercises by yourself, in your own pool or a public pool.

 Here is a wonderful kindle book on Water Exercise and water workouts with 15 programs for all levels, to help you improve fitness.
 It also has underwater photos and instructions, so you can easily follow the steps to take.